Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

 We should also store product and variation identifiers in the table so we can calculate MRR (and other metrics) down to the variation level.

-We also need to store customer’s ID so we can calculate metrics even at customer level – remember, they may have multiple active subscriptions!
+We also need to store the customer’s ID so we can calculate metrics even at the customer level – remember, they may have multiple active subscriptions!